General Information — Mediatech’s Programming Camp for Kids

 In order to run the class; we need to have a parent present at all times.
 You are welcome to come with your child and help him/her program.
 If you can serve, please call use at 908-284-2006 and tell us which days.

 DROP OFF: Parents are asked to drop off their children at 9:00 and enter through the Maple Avenue entrance.
 If you need the elevator (or have a stroller) you can come through the front library entrance and use the elevator.

 PICKUP: Please pick up your child promptly at 12:00 noon from the Maple Avenue entrance.
 If you’d like to arrive a few minutes earlier, you can park either on Maple Ave. or on Main Street, and walk up the steps to greet your child.

 10:30 Light snack or refreshment, provided in the courtyard.

-10:45 Movie (optional) in the community room.
+10:45 Demo and/or lesson (optional) in the community room.
 We’ll be showing videos of other children’s programming projects as well as some science-related movies.
 Children will have the choice of working on their projects or viewing the movie.

 12:00 noon: Pickup.
 Note that Mediatech stays open following the camp.
 Children are welcome to stay and continue working on their projects.